fAtsteD/wp_plugin_boilerplate/README.md

 - languages - standart folder for languages
 - include - all addtionals that you need:
   - src - source code that loaded from autoload, main code
-  - wp-include - some code that will be loaded in specific time, it is not include in autoload (example: inherited custom class for table in admin panel that loads in special hook in some moment)
-  - files:
+    - Core:
       - Activator - class with static method for activate plugin
       - Deactivator - class with static method for deactivate plugin
       - I18n - class for translations module
       - Loader - unified class for adding filters, hooks, maybe other loading for WP
-    - PluginName - main class for plugin
+      - App - main class for plugin
+    - Site:
+      - Main - main class for public
+    - Admin:
+      - Main - main class for public
+  - wp-include - some code that will be loaded in specific time, it is not include in autoload (example: inherited custom class for table in admin panel that loads in special hook in some moment)